Bismuth: History and etymology

-Bismuth metal has been known since ancient times.
-It was one of the first 10 metals to have been discovered.
-The name bismuth dates to around 1665 and is of uncertain etymology.
-The name possibly comes from obsolete German Bismuth, Wismut, Wissmuth (early 16th century), perhaps related to Old High German hwiz ("white").
+Bismuth was one of the first 11 metals to have been discovered.
+The name "bismuth" dates to around 1665 and is of uncertain etymology.
+The name possibly comes from German Bismuth, Wismut, Wissmuth (early 16th century), perhaps related to Old High German hwiz ("white").
 The Neo-Latin bisemutium (coined by Georgius Agricola, who Latinized many German mining and technical words) is from the German Wismuth, itself perhaps from weiße Masse, meaning "white mass".

 The element was confused in early times with tin and lead because of its resemblance to those elements.
 Because bismuth has been known since ancient times, no one person is credited with its discovery.
+The Incas used bismuth (along with the usual copper and tin) in a special bronze alloy for knives, likely intentionally.
 Agricola (1546) states that bismuth is a distinct metal in a family of metals including tin and lead.
 This was based on observation of the metals and their physical properties.
 Miners in the age of alchemy also gave bismuth the name tectum argenti, or "silver being made" in the sense of silver still in the process of being formed within the Earth.
-Bismuth was also known to the Incas and used (along with the usual copper and tin) in a special bronze alloy for knives.